Waikato Women's Fund tackles need and builds capacity

 Suggestions for future grant recipients, whether to address immediate needs or to build for the future, are also welcome.

-The Waikato Women’s Fund-Te Ira Waahine o Waikato enables local women to align their giving with the needs and aspirations of women and girls across the region.
 Research shows more and more women are generating and controlling their own wealth, and that it is women who are at the forefront of baby boomer wealth transfer.
-Yet it is women and girls who are most affected and held back by the social and economic issues impacting our region and country.

 Few traditional funders are consciously trying to close this loop or track whether their grants are really benefitting and enabling women and girls.
 The Waikato Women's Fund connects women's giving capacity with a funding model that targets women and girls.